-The fishing power of gillnets is substantially higher than cast net and hook-and-line gears.
-In the past there was an equitable balance among the gears.
-In recent years there have been additional vessels entering the gillnet fishery in the Atlantic and this will negatively impact hook-and-line and cast-net fishermen as the gillnet catches occur earlier in the season, than the other gears.
+The fishing power of gillnets is substantially higher than cast net and hook-and-line gears, and there are concerns from some fishermen about additional vessels entering the gillnet fishery in the Atlantic in recent years.
+An increase in effort and harvest may negatively impact hook-and-line and cast net fishermen as the gillnet catches occur earlier in the season.